owncloud/docs-main/README.md

 ## Target Branch and Backporting

-See the the [following section](https://github.com/owncloud/docs#target-branch-and-backporting) as the same rules and notes apply.
+See the [following section](https://github.com/owncloud/docs#target-branch-and-backporting) as the same rules and notes apply.

 ## Branching Workflow

 Please refer to the [Branching Workflow for the docs main page](./docs/the-branching-workflow.md) for more information.

-## Create a New Version Branch for the Docs Mainpage
+## Create a New Version Branch for the Docs Main Page

 Please refer to [Create a New Version Branch for the docs main page](./docs/new-version-branch.md) for more information.